Download

 Container (Docker, Podman, etc.)

-The latest container image is available at ghcr.io/maybedont/maybe-dont:v0.1.1.
-You can run with something like:
+The latest container image is available at ghcr.io/maybedont/maybe-dont:v0.3.1.
+You can run it with something like:

 podman run \